 We believe that we are continually transforming our content, products and services to better meet our customers' needs, while focusing on securing our customer data and global systems as we implement and enhance our security programs.

-We also continue to operate Thomson Reuters Labs, the dedicated applied research division of Thomson Reuters.
+We also continue to operate Thomson Reuters Labs, the dedicated applied research division of Thomson Reuters - an integral enabler of our AI strategy.

 Research and Development